SixXS

 Starting the new year we are proud to present a PoP in the south of Europe located in Lisboa, Portugal.
 The PoP is hosted by NFSi, a hosting, colocation and access provider based in Portugal.
 The NFSi PoP uses RIPE space and is available for the public, targeting the users in the Portuguese regions.
 More information can be found on the NFSi PoP page.

-Friday, January 9th - IPv6 Multicast tests on IPng PoP - succesful
+IPv6 Multicast tests on IPng PoP - successful

 We have enabled Multicast IPv6 using the newly released version of the ecmh tool.
 This means that users on the IPng and Concepts PoPs can send and receive Multicast IPv6 to the other users on these two PoPs.
 The PoPs are interlinked for multicast traffic thus users can receive and send multicast streams available on both PoPs.
 Check the Forum to see where you can find Multicast sessions.
 We have also added a FAQ item explaining Multicast IPv6.This feature should be considered experimental for the time being.